How I Booked Lufthansa First Class with Points (And How You Can Too)

 This step ensures you’re ready to act quickly when your alert comes through, minimizing stress and maximizing your chances of scoring the flight.

-Step 5: Transfer your points and book
+Step 5: Once the award opens, transfer your points and book

 You just got the alert!
 Woohoo.
 Now stay calm and let’s book this thing.